Russia strikes and bombards Ukrainian cities… ‘Anti-war’ protests across Europe (comprehensive 2 reports)

 In the vicinity of Kiiu, a tragedy occurred in which the entire family was killed by Russian shelling while evacuating.

 Ukrainian authorities said Russia had attacked the Kharkiv Institute of Physics and Technology, where the experimental nuclear power plant is located.
-According to the New York Times (NYT), if nuclear facilities and nuclear material storage facilities are destroyed, it could escalate into a large-scale environmental disaster.
+According to the New York Times (NYT), if nuclear facilities and nuclear material storage facilities are destroyed, it might escalate into a large-scale environmental disaster.

 The Zaporiza nuclear power plant, formerly occupied by the Russian military, is operational, but staff are said to be performing important tasks under the command of the Russian military.
 The International Atomic Energy Agency (IAEA) said, “It has been reported that the operation of the Zaporiza power plant, including the technical operation of the six reactors, currently requires prior approval from the Russian commander.